Opportunity knocks! Happy to share my new painting with art lovers. This month I’m participating in a local group show:

 Charity being supported this year is Pegasus Riding for the Disabled of the ACT Inc. who provides horse facilitated therapy programs and activities for people living with a disability.
 Pegasus ATC provides over 2000 sessions a year to more than 100 people living with a disability.
 Their vision is a world that sees the ability in people with a disability.
 Programs are developed in collaboration with qualified coaches, therapists and families.

-Pleased to tell you I have donated a handpainted art postcard for the charity sale.
+My contribution Pleased to tell you I have donated a handpainted art postcard for the charity sale.
 Thank you #TAE18 for this opportunity to help make the world a little better!

 Through art we can change the world!